The campus advocates through Crisis Support Services of Nevada support victims of interpersonal violence in a confidential and discreet manner.

 What Supports are available to Northern Nevada students?

-Our goal is to proudly serve individuals of any form of sexual assault and/or interpersonal violence who have been victimized acutely (within the last 48 hours), recently (within the last year), or historically (over one year or from childhood).
+Our goal is to proudly serve individuals of any form of power-based violence who have been victimized acutely (within the last 48 hours), recently (within the last year), or historically (over one year or from childhood).
 We will meet with you to provide you with the best possible resources and support.

-Our trained campus advocates are confidential and discrete and provide free support.
-We will meet with you in our offices on campus or in a discrete public location to provide you with options available to you.
+Our trained campus advocate is confidential and provides free support.
+They will meet with you in their office on campus or in a discrete public location to provide you with options available to you.
 We are committed to providing the most professional, sincere and empowering advocacy to you possible whether you are staff, faculty, or student.

-Our campus advocates provide free, confidential support to any member of the college community who has been a victim of interpersonal violence.
+Our campus advocate provides free, confidential support to any college community member who has been a victim of power-based violence.
 The services we provide include:

 Additional Resources for Students